Modelur/docs/docs/quickstart.md

 #### Step 1 - Initialize Modelur model and configure it

 Let's start from the very beginning.
-With SketchUp open you can initialize Modelur by clicking on a blue Modelur icon in toolbar or via SketchUp menu Plugins > Modelur > Initialize Modelur (as shown in [UI Overview](#ui-overview) section).
+With SketchUp open you can initialize Modelur by clicking on a blue Modelur icon in toolbar or via SketchUp menu _Extensions > Modelur > Initialize Modelur_ (as shown in [UI Overview](#ui-overview) section).
 Once initialized, go to Options menu to set Modelur UI Language and dimension units (meters or feet) according to your needs (Figure 4).

  ![Modelur_options_menu](img/modelur_ui_options_annotated.png)